 Not Followers or non-followers are people who you have followed but have not followed you back.
 This is the third type of account you need to clear in order to reduce the number of accounts you are following below 5,000 so that you can follow more accounts that may follow you back.
 The best app I have found for this is UnfollowerStats.
 This program allows you to locate your not followers and remove them from oldest to newest.
 Under no circumstances, should you open your following list and start removing people from the top down.
 Those accounts located at the top of your following list are the ones you just added, and they may not have had time to review the people following them and add the real accounts.
 You should really give the new accounts you follow anywhere from two to four weeks to add you.

 4. Create Lists

-If you really hate the idea of using third party apps to find and remove unfollowers and people who have not followed you back, you can use Twitter’s List function to help you.
-Every day you follow you people, you can add them to a list.
+If you really hate the idea of using third-party apps to find and remove unfollowers and people who have not followed you back, you can use Twitter’s List function to help you.
+Every day you follow people, you can add them to a list.
 I would recommend naming that list according to the month and day of the month.

 Follow Limits After 5,000 Followers

 Once you crest 5,000 followers, you will encounter the 10 percent limit.
 This limit means that you can only follow 10 percent more people than are following you.